twitchett/angular-audio/README.md

   ```

 ### Modules
-Each module is a standalone component grouping functionally-related files.
-Each module consists of a js file containing the module declaration, and other components as necessary (services, controllers, models, etc).
+Each module is a self-contained component grouping functionally-related files together.
+Modules consists of a js file containing the module declaration, and other components as necessary (services, controllers, models, HTML pages, etc).

 #### Import Modules
 Responsible for the import of tracks from external sources.
-Has two sub-modules: soundcloud-import and youtube-import.
-The services make requests to the external APIs, fetch data and return to the controllers.
+It has two sub-modules for SoundCloud and YouTube, respectively.
+The services perform authorization, make requests to the external APIs, fetch data and return TrackModels to the controllers, which is presented in the import wizard view.

-#### Library
+#### Library Module

-#### Track & User
-Responsible for making requests to the backend
+Responsible for presenting the library to the user and performing search, sort and track modification operations.

+#### Track Module
+Responsible for fetching track data from the back end.
+The REST API is consumed here.
+Provides the representation (model) of the track in the front end.

+#### User Module
+Provides the representation (model) of the user in the front end.

 ## To Dos

 Minor:
 - Error handling when authorization fails (soundcloud & youtube)
 - Use server-side instead of client-side hook to set userdata on TrackModel before saving (on save and saveAll)
+- Persist SoundCloud authCode and access token in database (/routes/scservice.js)

 Major:
 - Change backend so all mongoose calls use promiss (/routes/api.js)
-- Persist SoundCloud authCode and access token in database (/routes/scservice.js)
 - TrackFactory: Figure out optimal way to check for track duplication at front end (in import window)
+- Implement some kind of cache in the front end for tracks
 - Upgrade to Node.js 3
+- Nicer graphics
 - Automated testing ;)